Hugo Latourelle-Vigeant

 profile.jpg

 Welcome to my academic website!
-I am an incoming Ph.D. student at Yale University’s Statistics and Data Science program.
-I recently completed my Master’s degree in Mathematics and Statistics at McGill University, where I had the privilege of working under the co-supervision of Professor Courtney Paquette and Professor Elliot Paquette.
+I am a Ph.D. student in Statistics and Data Science at Yale University, supervised by Theodor Misiakiewicz.
+I completed my Master’s degree in Mathematics and Statistics at McGill University, where I had the privilege of working under the co-supervision of Courtney Paquette and Elliot Paquette.
 Prior to this, I earned my B.Sc. in Mathematics and Computer Science with First-Class Honours, also from McGill University.

 Beyond my academic pursuits, I like to engage in physical activities.
 Snorkeling, kayaking, and skiing are among my favorite pastimes.
 In an alternate reality, I might have been known as a “gym bro.”